scaleoutsean/awesome-solidfire/encryption/kmip-thales-keysecure.md

 }
 ```

-- Notice that SolidFire hangs onto the keys, so nope, you can't use these for the Web UI/API endpoint!
+- Notice that SolidFire cluster hangs onto the keys, so nope - you can't use the same key pair to generate CSR the SF Web UI/API endpoint (MVIP)

 ## Create CSR

+-
 - Request:

 ```json